Henry Schade (officer): Early life and education

-In May 1925, Schade began postgraduate work in naval architecture at the Naval Academy's Postgraduate School in Annapolis, Maryland.
-In 1926, he attended the Construction Corps.
-He continued his education at Massachusetts Institute of Technology (MIT), where he received his degree in naval architecture in June 1928.
-Schade's Masters thesis, entitled Deformations and Stresses in Pipe Bends and advised by William Hovgaard, was published later that same year by MIT's Department of Naval Construction.
+In May 1925, Schade began postgraduate studies in naval architecture at the Naval Academy's Postgraduate School in Annapolis, Maryland.
+In 1926, he joined the Construction Corps and continued his education at the Massachusetts Institute of Technology (MIT), earning his degree in naval architecture in June 1928.
+His master's thesis, Deformations and Stresses in Pipe Bends, advised by William Hovgaard, was published later that year by MIT's Department of Naval Construction.

 Early naval career

 After graduating from MIT, Schade was briefly stationed at the Edgewood Arsenal in Maryland and then at the Brooklyn Navy Yard in New York City.
-From October 1928 and for the three succeeding years, Schade served in the industrial department at Mare Island Navy Yard, California.
+From October 1928, and for the three succeeding years, Schade served in the industrial department at Mare Island Navy Yard, California.
 In December 1931, Schade joined the Design Section within the Bureau of Construction and Repair.
-He was promoted to lieutenant.
+He was later promoted to lieutenant.
 He furthered the development of the use of welding in naval ship construction until January 1935.

-Schade was then assigned to the Experimental Model Basin, which was then located at the Washington Navy Yard.
+Schade was then assigned to the Experimental Model Basin at the Washington Navy Yard.
 Detached from the Model Basin in July 1936, he was ordered overseas to attend the Technische Hochschule Berlin-Charlottenburg.
-In June 1937, Schade received the degree of doctor of engineering in naval architecture for his research on the strength of ship structures and his dissertation entitled Statik des Schiff-Bodens unter Wasserdruck.
+In June 1937, Schade received the degree of Doctor of Engineering in naval architecture for his research on the strength of ship structures and his dissertation entitled Statik des Schiff-Bodens unter Wasserdruck.
 An English translation by Schade was published as Theory of Motions of Craft in Waves.

-After graduating, but prior to leaving Europe, the Bureau of Ships ordered, as a student observer, communication on a tour of inspection of representative shipbuilding plants and model basins in German ports, as well as the naval establishments of The Netherlands, France, Britain, Italy, and Austria.
-Completing his tour of European naval facilities by the end of August 1937, Schade returned to the United States.